W534 – Human Resources Management - Plan, recruit, develop

 Examination(s)

-Alternative examination - Written academic assessment
+Alternative examination - Written performance assessment

-Module examination | Examination time: 60 min | Weighting: 50% | tested in English language
+Examination duration: 60 min | Weighting: 50 % | Tested in English language

-Alternative examination - Presentation
+Alternative examination - Referat

-Module examination | Examination time: 20 min | Weighting: 50% | tested in English language
+Examination duration: 20 min | Weighting: 50 % | Tested in English language

 Interactive lecture with short topic introductions by the lecturer and student presentations of relevant case material